 As Mr Justice Rich explained,

 “the jurisdiction is not given for the purpose of protecting the Judges personally from imputations to which they may be exposed as individuals, or for the purpose of restricting honest criticism based on rational grounds of the manner in which the Court performs its functions.
 The law permits in respect of Courts, as of other institutions, the fullest discussions of their doings so long as that discussion is fairly conducted and is honestly directed to some definite public purpose.
 The jurisdiction exists in order that the authority of the law as administered in the Courts may be established and maintained”.

 The contempt has to be assessed according to the person who speaks it

 But the contempt and its reasonable potential for harm has to be assessed depending on its source.

-The Daily Telegraph’s recent reference to immigration decisions
+The Daily Telegraph’s recent 2018 reference to tribunal immigration decisions

 “saving murderers, rapists and paedophiles from deportation”,

 and the Sun’s 1930s reference to the High Court’s